Zumo09/AAS_Project/README.md

 # AAS_Project
  **Autonomous and Adaptive System - Project**

- Implementation of the Deep Deterministic Policy Gradient [1], and Soft Actor Critic [2]
+ Implementation of the Deep Deterministic Policy Gradient [1], and Soft Actor Critic [2], off-policy policy gradient methods for the control in environments with continuous action spaces.

+ To be used with environments in the openai-gym module

 ## References